 I was busy upgrading and rebuilding my home lab in the last weeks.
-Now I want to share with you in detail how it looks like.
+Now I want to share with you in detail what it looks like.

 This blog post will cover the following topics: